-I’d never had an Italian Beef Sandwich before, but after watching the video, I had to give it a try.
+I’d never had an Italian Beef Sandwich before, but after watching this Texas Italian Beef Sandwich video, I had to try it.
 I was too excited to wait for the beef kit used in the video, so I made do with what I could get locally.
 This experiment turned out so well that I will be doing it again with the J.P.
 Graziano x Barstool Chicago Italian Beef Kit.

 Gather the ingredients.